-The Diamond-Mortensen-Pissarides (DMP) model of search and matching offers an intriguing theory of labor market fluctuations based on the job creation incentives of employers (Diamond (1982), Pissarides (1985), Mortensen and Pissarides (1994), Pissarides (2000)).
+The Diamond-Mortensen-Pissarides (DMP) model of search and matching offers an intriguing theory of labor market fluctuations based on the job creation incentives of employers (Diamond (1982), Pissarides (1985), Mortensen and Pissarides (1994)).
 When the contribution of a new hire to firm value decreases, employers reduce investment in hiring, decreasing the number of vacancies and, in turn, increasing unemployment.
 Due to the glut of jobseekers in the labor market, vacancies become easier for employers to fill.
 Therefore, unemployment stabilizes at a higher level and the number of vacancies at a lower level.
 That is, labor market tightness (defined as the ratio of vacancies to unemployment) decreases until the payoff to hiring changes again.

-While the mechanism of the DMP model is intuitively promising, there is a fundamental question concerning the model: what is the driving force behind the cyclical behavior of job creation incentives?
-In the canonical DMP model and numerous successor models, the driving force is labor productivity.
+While the mechanism of the DMP model is intuitive, it fails to answer a fundamental question: what causes job-creation incentives, and hence unemployment, to vary?
+The canonical DMP model and numerous successor models suggest that the driving force is labor productivity.
 However, explaining labor market volatility based on productivity fluctuations is difficult, because unemployment and vacancies are much more volatile than labor productivity (Shimer (2005)).
 Furthermore, unemployment does not track the movements of labor productivity, as is particularly apparent in the last three recessions.
-Rather, these recent data suggest a link between unemployment and stock market valuations (Hall (2014)).
+Rather, these recent data suggest a link between unemployment and stock market valuations (Hall (2015)).

-In this paper, we make use of the DMP mechanism to explain unemployment, as in the prior literature.
-However, rather than linking labor market tightness to productivity itself, we propose an equilibrium model in which fluctuations in labor market tightness arise from a small and time-varying probability of an economic disaster.
-We characterize recessions as periods when disaster risk is high, implying both greater risk in productivity and lower expected growth rates.
-Thus even if labor productivity remains constant, disaster fears lower the job-creation incentives of firms.
+In this paper, we make use of the DMP mechanism to explain the cyclical behavior of unemployment.
+However, rather than linking labor market tightness to productivity itself, we propose an equilibrium model in which fluctuations in labor market tightness arise from a small and timevarying probability of an economic disaster.
+Even if current labor productivity remains constant, disaster fears lower the job-creation incentives of firms.
 The labor market equilibrium shifts to a lower point on the vacancy-unemployment locus (the Beveridge curve), with higher unemployment and lower vacancy openings.
 At the same time, stock market valuations decline.

 Our model generates a high volatility in unemployment and vacancies, along with a strong negative correlation between the two.
-This is consistent with U.S. data.
+This pattern of results accurately describes post-war U.S. data.
 We calibrate wage dynamics to match the behavior of the labor share in the data and find that matching the observed low response of wages to labor market conditions is crucial for both labor market volatility and realistic behavior of financial markets.
 Furthermore, the search and matching friction in the labor market and time-varying disaster risk result in a realistic equity premium and stock return volatility.
 Because the labor market and the stock market are driven by the same force, the price of the aggregate stock market and labor market tightness are highly correlated, while the correlation between labor productivity and tightness is realistically low.